evadne/gen_magic/README.md

 ## Usage

 The libmagic library requires a magic file which can be installed in various locations on your file system.
-A good way of locating it is given in the [config](config/config.exs):
+A good way of locating it is given in the [default config](config/config.exs):

 ```elixir
 database = [